 The body releases a hormone called cortisol when it’s under stress.
 When too much cortisol is released due to chronic or severe stress, it can dysregulate the immune system and cause an inflammatory response in the skin.

 Dyshidrotic eczema is a specific type of eczema that commonly manifests as small, intensely itchy blisters on the hands, as well as feet.
-One of the dyshidrotic eczema’s main triggers is stress.
+Dyshidrotic eczema may be triggered by stress.

 If you’re having difficulty controlling anxiety or stress, talk with your doctor about ways to manage it on your own or with the help of therapy or medication.